 So, if you have a smartphone and drive an older car without a TPMS, or if you drive a newer car with a TPMS that does not tell you the actual pressure in your tires, we strongly recommend purchasing an aftermarket TPMS.
 Based on our testing, we believe the Nonda Smart Tire Safety Monitor is the best system on the market today.

 What did we do?

 We installed each system, tested its performance, assessed its ease of use and evaluated our user experience.

 - You can indeed teach that old car a thing or two – including how to monitor your tire pressure with easily installed tire pressure sensors.
 Aftermarket tire pressure monitoring systems (TPMS) are evolving.
 They are now very affordable and easy to use!

 - Most systems are comprised of 4 wireless tire stem sensors, a receiver and often an app.

-- The first aftermarket TPMS – FOBO – was a good first attempt, but other products, such as Nonda’s, have surpassed FOBO in appeal and overall user experience at half the price.
+- The first aftermarket TPMS we tested – FOBO – was a good first attempt, but other products, such as Nonda’s, have surpassed FOBO in appeal and overall user experience at half the price.